AshikDavidRoy/Automated-File-Organizer-Utility/README.md

 ### 4. **Error Handling**:

 Moving files from one location to another sometimes caused errors due to permission issues or files being in use.
 We improved error handling by adding try-except blocks around the file-moving logic, ensuring that the program doesn't crash and logs the error for debugging.

-## Conclusion

-The **Automated File Organizer Utility** successfully addresses the problem of manual file sorting by automating the categorization and organization of files based on their extensions and creation dates.
-With an intuitive GUI, conflict resolution, and robust error handling, this tool is a practical solution for anyone looking to manage and organize their files efficiently.